KCErb/lucky-hasura-docker/GUIDE.md

      export SEND_GRID_KEY='SG.ALf_3xkHTRioKaeQ.APYYxwUdr00B1ypHuximcjNBmOxET1gV8Q'
      ```

 **Note on `.lhd-env`** - We are storing a lot of sensitive information in this special file.
 There are more heavy-duty solutions to secret storage / use in Docker please read up on those and choose the number of layers of security you'd like to have.
-For example you might want to `chmod 600` this file as a start.
+For this guide I recommend that you `chmod 600` this file.
 I chose not to use the `.env` file Lucky is looking for because it's not available before the repo is cloned, and it doesn't support exporting variables for use by others that need them like Traefik and Hasura.

 Next, we can do our DNS and security certificates through Cloudflare (for free).
 The first thing you'll need is a domain, so go get one of those.
 For the next steps, I won't go into too much detail since I want to let Cloudflare maintain their own docs (see [support.cloudflare.com/hc/en-us/articles/End-to-end-HTTPS-conceptual-overview](https://support.cloudflare.com/hc/en-us/articles/360024787372-End-to-end-HTTPS-with-Cloudflare-Part-1-conceptual-overview)) but here are some basic steps.
 Please note that the process of creating a domain and provisioning certificates for it can be time-consuming.
 If you get to a step and don't see a button or get a weird error like "this zone is not part of your account" then you probably just need to wait a few minutes (or as much as two days).
 Sorry, such is the nature of real production work.
 My experience is that I can do the following in 15 minutes without hassle: